-Get Engineering 2019 took place in Dungannon last weekend, and Way out West spoke to people from all avenues of the engineering industry to find out exactly what you need to know about the Engineering sector in 2019?
+Get Engineering 2023 will take place in Dungannon on 25th March, we spoke to people from all avenues of the engineering industry to find out exactly what you need to know about the Engineering sector in 2023?

 ‘I study Gold Engineering.
 I always liked Engineering at school, and liked doing bits and pieces at home, so I really thought it would be the perfect course for me.
 I’m really enjoying it.
 The other benefit for us today is seeing what sort of companies are out there and getting a glimpse of some of the opportunities we’ll hopefully be able to become a part of in the years to come.
 It’s a great glimpse into the industry, so that when we leave the education side of things we know what we’re getting involved in.’ - Brendan, SWC Engineering Student and Get Engineering Student Volunteer

 The Engineering Fair is about showing prospective students what they could learn here at South West College, and even examples of what physical things they can make and create with those skills.
 When I first came here I hadn’t been to an open day or anything, so I wasn’t one-hundred-percent sure on what I was coming into, so I can certainly see the benefits of telling people what’s on offer.
 I know how much I’ve enjoyed being here, so it’s great to be able to recommend it to people.
 I definitely want a career in engineering, although I’m not sure what aspect yet.
 There are a lot of great companies out there, and this event is a great way to see them.’
 James, SWC Engineering student and Get Engineering Student Volunteer

 “If you look at the engineering sector alone the opportunities for young people to own their own business, become a senior manager, a salesperson, or a service engineer, the facilities here provide the necessary training.
 It’s a fantastic setup.” - Former SWC student and current industry employer